Campaign for planning policies that support the creation of a good food environment

 In this section we will look at how local plans are produced.
 You will be able to identify how your organisation can get involved in local plan making so that new community food growing spaces are provided in new development, existing spaces are protected and spaces for new gardens are found, periurban land is kept open and communities can access healthy food.

-Remember – you are the experts in knowing how much interest there is in food growing and where future opportunities lie.
+Remember – you are the experts in knowing how much interest there is in accessing healthy food, whether as a consumer or a grower.
 We will look at the evidence you have to support policies in the new local plan.

 Local Plans are statutory plans – they are used to make planning decisions.
 There are rules and regulations set down by Parliament to make sure that the correct procedures are followed and all interested residents, businesses, landowners and organisations have had their chance to get involved.
 We will look at the principles of these rules and why you will need to interact with planners in a specific way during the formal public consultation.